mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 }
 {% endhighlight %}

-In the first line we get the peer connection to the peer with id pointed by the property named `by`.
+In the first line we get the peer connection with the peer with id pointed by the `by` property.
 Once we get the connection we switch through the different message types:

 - `sdp-offer` - if we receive this message, this means that we have just connected to the room and the rest of the peers inside this room want to initiate new peer connection with us.
 In order to answer them with our ICE candidates, video codecs, etc. we create a new answer using `createAnswer` but before that we `setRemoteDescription` (the description of the remote peer).
 Once we prepare the SDP answer we send it to the appropriate peer via the server.
 - `sdp-answer` - if we receive SDP answer by given peer, this means that we have already sent SDN offer to this peer.
-We set the remote description and we hope that we'll successfully initiate the media connection between us.
+We set the remote description and we hope that we'll successfully initiate the media connection between us (we hope we're not both behind symmetric NATs).
 - `ice` - if in the process of negotiation new ICE candidates are being discovered the `RTCPeerConnection` instance will trigger `onicecandidate` event, which will redirect new `msg` message to the peer with whom we're currently negotiating.
 We simply add the ICE candidate to the appropriate peer connection using the `addIceCandidate` method.

 The last method we're going to take a look at, in this tutorial, is `getPeerConnection`: